East Hott Bank Farm

 Originally a game keepers cottage forming part of the Blackwater Estate, EHB was portioned off and sold along with several other properties and land in the 1960s.
 It is now a small farm situated at the head of a remote valley with it's own off grid micro generating capacity.

-The stone house sits on a limestone bluff in the middle of 35 acres; home to local hill sheep, deer, foxes, Galloway cattle, badgers and a variety of bird life including hen harriers, osprey, larks, swans and cuckoos and of course the Red Squirrel.
+The stone house sits on a limestone bluff in the middle of ring fenced 35 acres; home to local hill sheep, deer, foxes, Galloway cattle, badgers and a variety of bird life including hen harriers, osprey, larks, swans and cuckoos and of course the Red Squirrel.

 2022 saw the planting of 220 willow slips of 8 different varieties for willow basket weaving.